 About the Author

 Heather McGhee is an expert in economic and social policy.
-The former president of the inequality-focused think tank Demos, McGhee drafted legislation, testified before Congress, and became a regular contributor on news shows including NBC's Meet the Press.
-Now a distinguished senior fellow at Demos, McGhee holds a BA in American studies from Yale University and a JD from the University of California at Berkeley School of Law.
+The former president of the inequality-focused think tank Demos, McGhee has drafted legislation, testified before Congress and contributed regularly to news shows including NBC's Meet the Press.
+She now chairs the board of Color of Change, the nation's largest online racial justice organization.
+McGhee holds a BA in American studies from Yale University and a JD from the University of California at Berkeley School of Law.